-This card is slightly harder to get vs the Upper Deck card as there were only 3 for sale on eBay at the time of this write-up.
+This card is slightly more challenging than the Upper Deck card, as there were only 3 for sale on eBay at this write-up.

-The card is numbered #10 and shows ARod throwing the ball in a blue Seattle Mariners jersey.
+The card is #10 and shows ARod throwing the ball in a blue Seattle Mariners jersey.

 This is a gorgeous Arod rookie card and is probably our favorite.
 The card features Alex walking with his bat and glove with a crazy orange sky behind him.

-A fairly inexpensive ARod rookie card that can sometimes be found on eBay auctions.
-The card is numbered #340 and shows a picture of Rodriguez before and after hitting a baseball.
+A reasonably inexpensive ARod rookie card can sometimes be found on eBay auctions.
+The card is #340 and shows a picture of Rodriguez before and after hitting a baseball.

 His name is printed at the bottom center of the card in cursive with a gold color ink look.